25 Facts About The Sopranos on Its 20th Anniversary

 According to de Matteo, this practice of filming multiple versions of the same scene to keep the cast and crew guessing (along with interviewers and fans) was a common occurrence.

-As Tony exits the Lincoln Tunnel on his drive from New York to his Jersey 'burb, the twin towers can be seen in his rearview mirror (in a bit of Hollywood magic, since the World Trade Center isn't actually visible from the Lincoln Tunnel's exit).
+As Tony exits the Lincoln Tunnel on his drive from New York to his Jersey 'burb, the Twin Towers can be seen in his rearview mirror (in a bit of Hollywood magic, since the World Trade Center wasn't actually visible from the Lincoln Tunnel's exit).
 This shot was removed beginning with the first episode following the terrorist attacks on September 11, 2001.

 In 2004, after being nominated for the award five times, The Sopranos won the Emmy Award for Outstanding Drama Series.
 It would continue to be nominated every year it was eligible, winning again for its final season in 2007.
 Matthew Weiner, who shared the Emmy with David Chase and the other executive producers, would go on to win the award the next four years for Mad Men, until Homeland broke his winning streak in 2012.